 Coalition Against Gun Violence (CAGV), A Santa Barbara County Coalition non-profit, founded in 1994, is comprised of over 40 partner organizations, united against gun violence and committed to creating safer communities in Santa Barbara County through its educational programs and advocacy for effective local, state and national policies and legislation.

+SUCCESS!
+CAGV GUN BUYBACK SAT., JUNE 15, 2019, collected 140 firearms and 4 assault weapons.
+Over the past 5 years we have collected over 1300 firearms with our annual gun buy backs and made our community much safer for it!
 Gun Buybacks are an effective way to remove unwanted guns from our community.
-Some of the funds raised for the 2018 Gun BuyBack will go to the 2019 Gun Buyback Event on Saturday, June 15th.
+Just click on the image above to Donate for next year's gun buyback!
 Why would someone have a gun that they no longer want?
 Perhaps they inherited the gun or no longer use or want the gun in their home.

 Additionally, many people’s circumstances change over time so they may now wish to remove firearm access from: children or other family members; elderly with dementia; individuals with mental illness; those at risk of suicide; volatile, hot-headed individuals (teenagers with poor judgment); and people involved in emotional conflicts (abuse, relationship break-ups).